We are a lead local flood authority and coastal protection authority.

 - taking steps to protect themselves or their property from flooding

-- getting planning permission for paving areas that weren’t previously watertight as this increases surface water runoff leading to local drainage issues
+- getting planning permission for paving areas that were not previously watertight as this increases surface water runoff leading to local drainage issues

 - keeping fat and oils out of drains to avoid major blockages that lead to sewer flooding